Best Yoga Wheel

 What Exactly is a Yoga Wheel?

 In the long history of Yoga, the yoga wheel is a relatively new invention.
 Designed by the founder of Dharma Yoga, Sri Dharma Mittra, initially in 2015 it is a circular shaped prop that can aid in your daily practice.
+Similar to Kundalini Yoga, Dharma Yoga has some of it's own props.

 Similarly, to other props such as blocks or towels, it can really help in getting safely into certain asanas you may usually struggle with.
 I really like this feature as it opens up your yoga practice to postures you may have long since written off.
 Although the original yoga wheel was made and sold direct by Sri Dharma Mittra (of Dharma Yoga fame), there are now many different wheels to choose from.